Tauqeer-Ahmed-99/Tasks-Management-Flutter-BITS-Pilani/README.md

 - Clone This repository.
 - Open Project in VS Code.
+- Download ".env" and "todo_back4app.iml" files from below and copy them in the root directory of the project.
+- Download android.zip file from below and extract/copy them into [project]/android folder.
 - Run "flutter pub get" in terminal to install packages.
 - Open lib/main.dart.
 - From bottom right device button start android emulator.